 You can follow Justine on Twitter @justlutterodt.

-Episode One Transcript
+Series One, Episode One Transcript

 Julia: Hello, and welcome to Diversity Podcast.
 My name is Julia Streets and on every episode we’re keen to hear the voices and perspectives of recognised champions and professionals from right across the financial services sector.
 Today it is a great pleasure to welcome to the show Justine Lutterodt and Heather Melville, OBE.